Three

 of wine includes the very slightly painful sensations of heat from

 the alcohols and pucker from the acids and tannins.
-As the wine is
+As

 consumed, not only does the palate adapt, becoming more tolerant and